addff/2310-CSP600/[F2]/PUTERI NUR IZZATI BINTI ZUHAIREE/README.md

 ## Problem Statement

 ### Issue
-Due to hectic schedules , there are several obstacles that people must overcome in order to maintain balanced and healthy diets,
+People have to overcome a number of challenges because of their busy schedules in order to maintain healthy, balanced diets and meet specific health goals.
+Another issue that results from poor meal preparation is food waste, which can be harmful to the environment and consumers.